treweathers/Java_Developer/Course_1.2.md

 ## Lesson 3: ArrayLists
 ### 1. Creating an ArrayList in Java
-`ArrayList`s are akin to a flexible roster of interstellar explorers; their size changes as we encounter or lose crew members. `ArrayLists`, part of Java's `Collections Framework`, elevate arrays to another level by providing more flexibility.
+`ArrayLists` are akin to a flexible roster of interstellar explorers; their size changes as we encounter or lose crew members. `ArrayLists`, part of Java's `Collections Framework`, elevate arrays to another level by providing more flexibility.

 Constructing an `ArrayList` is akin to assembling a crew list.
 As shown, we declare a variable of type `ArrayList`: